ThibauldMichel/DADA2_Phyloseq/readme.md

     <p>QC check of the reads Forward and Reverse.</p>
 </div>

 We will use the average QC check to estimate how to trim our reads.
-Look at the plot, and locate the Cycle score for which the quality start to drop for Forward and Reverse reads.
+Look at the plot, and locate the **Cycle** value (x-axis) for which the **Quality Score** (y-axis) start to drop for Forward and Reverse reads.

 In the exemple above the Quality Score drops at 220 for Forward reads, and 230 for Reverse reads.